Rockefeller Guest House: 1980s to present

 Robin Symes, an antiquities dealer from London, bought the house in 1979.
-According to Symes's friend Christo Michailidis, they had "fallen in love" with the house and found it to be a good place for storing their Art Deco furniture collection.
+According to Symes's partner Christo Michailidis, they had "fallen in love" with the house and found it to be a good place for storing their Art Deco furniture collection.
 Symes furnished the guest house with works by Pierre Legrain, Eileen Gray, and Émile-Jacques Ruhlmann.
 By March 1989, Symes was only living in the house for twenty days a year, and he sought to sell the house.
 Auctioneer Sotheby's was assigned to sell the house, even though it had never previously sold a house at an art auction.
 The Rockefeller Guest House was also the first to be sold at an art auction in New York City.
 Sotheby's agreed to sell the house because, according to Sotheby's president Diana D. Brooks, "it is a Philip Johnson redesigned town house".
 Symes also wanted to sell the furnishings in the house, which were expected to sell for $2–3 million, compared to the house itself, which had a projected price of $1.5–2 million.

 The house was ultimately sold for $3.5 million to a "foreign buyer", while the collection netted $4.3 million.
 The auction drew nine bidders, including one who was crossing the Holland Tunnel while placing his bid and found that the house was already sold when he emerged.
 The buyer was subsequently revealed as MoMA trustee Ronald Lauder.
 By 1996, architect Robert A. M. Stern had suggested that the Rockefeller Guest House was a viable candidate for official landmark status.
 The New York City Landmarks Preservation Commission (LPC) had held hearings in 1993 for designating the guest house as a landmark, but the designation was not accorded at that time.

 In the mid-1990s, the building was purchased by Anthony d'Offay.
 When he owned the house, d'Offay mounted some Warhol pieces on the walls.
 D'Offay was planning to sell the building by May 2000.
 The next month, auctioneer Christie's sold the house to a high bidder who paid $10.1 million.
 The LPC designated the Rockefeller Guest House as a city landmark on December 5, 2000.
 Simultaneously, the buyer closed on the house for $11.16 million, or 3985 $/ft2, making it the most expensive real estate transaction per square foot in New York City history.
 The anonymous buyer supported the landmark designation, regarding the house as a "work of art", according to his lawyer.
 Lauder was reported in The New Yorker to be the buyer of the house.
 Lauder sold the house in December 2023 for an estimated $20 million to Ludo USA, a limited liability company.